How Do You Get a Gap Insurance Refund After Refinancing?

 Gap Insurance Refunds

 Paying off, trading in, or selling the car that has the policy.
-Refinancing.
-Since you will have paid off the old loan with a new one, you may be entitled to a refund, again, only if you paid for a gap policy in full upfront.
-Sure that the loan balance is less than the insurance coverage you have on the vehicle, ideally by at least a couple of thousand dollars.
+Refinancing your car loan for a lower interest rate or lower monthly payment, because auto refinancing pays off your old loan with a new one.
+Carrying a loan balance that is less than the insurance coverage you have on the vehicle, ideally by at least a couple of thousand dollars.

 What Happens to Gap Insurance When You Refinance an Auto Loan?